 Social media is a challenging topic because it crosses over so many ethics and compliance issues.
 But like any other ethics and compliance topic, it can and must be proactively managed for a company to safeguard its reputation and provide its employees with the tools to manage their own personal and business activities.

-New, emerging and not-even-developed social media applications and other tools not only consume more of our time, they are changing the business world.
-A recent online social media presentation claims that the medium is now the number one online activity, with its use accounting for 10 percent of all users’ time on the Internet.
-What’s more, it claims that social media use is growing three times faster than the Internet’s overall growth rate.1 For many companies, these tools can provide new ways of connecting with potential and current customers, employees, suppliers and other stakeholders.
+For many companies, social media can provide new ways of connecting with potential and current customers, employees, suppliers and other stakeholders.
 They offer companies the opportunity to speed up the pace of business, better establish the message that a company wants to convey, strengthen a company’s relationships with customers and others and further facilitate a continuous conversation about the business.

 But social media when not well managed opens the door to numerous risks – breach of confidentiality, conflicts of interest, misuse of company resources, to name a few of the more obvious ones.
 Since social media can touch so many aspects of a company’s operations, its leadership needs to address it in context to its overall business operations.
 Unlike some risk areas, it cannot be successfully addressed largely as a stand-alone matter.